 Privacy and personal information

 Cessnock City Council has an obligation to protect the privacy of its customers.
+Council's Privacy Statement summarises how Council commits to meeting its obligation.

 What happens when you call Council?

-Amending and accessing your personal information
+Identifying, accessing and amending your personal information

 How do I change my name on Council records?